noryarroyo/noryarroyo/README.md

-### Currently learning how to utilize Python and other programming languages for Data Science purposes
+### Currently learning how to utilize Python and other programming languages for Data Science purposes.

 <!--
 **noryarroyo/noryarroyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.